-This document is intended as an exact transcript of the lecture, with extra summary and vocabulary sections for your convenience.
-By design, the material covered in lecture is exactly the same as what is in these notes.
+This document is a transcript of the lecture, with extra summary and vocabulary sections for your convenience.
 Due to time constraints, the notes may sometimes only contain limited illustrations, proofs, and examples; for a more thorough discussion of the course content, consult the textbook.